smartdevicelink/sdl_evolution/proposals/0317-sdl-protocol-security-specification.md

 ## 7. Secured Communication

 It is possible to establish a secured and encrypted communication with the system by setting the frame header encryption flag to `1` when starting a new service.
 If the authentication was successful, the system will reply with a `StartService ACK` frame with the encryption flag also set to `1` indicating that encrypted data is now accepted.
 If the authentication fails for some reason the system will reset the TLS connection and return a `StartService NAK` frame.

-The RPC service always needs to be started as unencrypted first, then it can be moved to encrypted state by sending another `StartService` request containing ecryption flag set to `1` at a later point.
-Services of another types can be started as encrypted initially, i.e. it is not necessary to start them as unencrypted and then move to encrypted state using second `StartService` request (however such sequence of actions is also valid).

 Before the encryption of RPC service is enabled (encryption is not available), SDL Core rejects any RPC request with result code `ENCRYPTION_NEEDED` if the RPC needs protection (please see policy updates for which RPCs need protection).
 SDL Core continues processing an RPC request if the RPC does not need protection.
 SDL Core sends a notification only if the notification RPC does not need protection.